qiaw99/Remote-Sensing-Images-Classification/README.md

         y = np.load(f)
     ```

 X, y are all data for training which we have to split them into traing data and validation data(80/20%) before we can really start training our model.
-In this case, I would use the defined function from sklearn:
+In this case, I would use the predefined function from sklearn:
 ```py
 from sklearn.model_selection import train_test_split